 In 2012, the Cochrane Collaboration dropped the word Collaboration and became a more managed entity concerned with its brand - Cochrane™.
 As a director of a Cochrane centre and a Cochrane council member, Gøtzsche came into regular contact with the new management.
 His forthright manner alienated some of the organisation’s management.

-Allied to this, from 2012 onwards Gøtzsche had increasingly called attention the hazards of antidepressants (10) and several weeks before the board meeting that led to his expulsion, Gøtzsche and Jefferson had publicly branded a Cochrane review of HPV vaccines as untrustworthy and as a betrayal of Cochrane’s core mission (11).
+Allied to this, from 2012 onwards Gøtzsche had increasingly called attention to the hazards of antidepressants (10) and several weeks before the board meeting that led to his expulsion, Gøtzsche and Jefferson had publicly branded a Cochrane review of HPV vaccines as untrustworthy and as a betrayal of Cochrane’s core mission (11).

 This provoked a crisis.
 Cochrane board members split over Gøtzsche’s expulsion.
 Almost half the board resigned.
 A large number of Cochrane centres around the world wrote expressing their support for Gøtzsche.